Senran Kagura: Senran Kagura Burst Re:Newal (2018)

 Senran Kagura Burst Re:Newal is a remake of the first game in the series in the same gameplay style as Shinovi Versus and Estival Versus.

 Senran Kagura: Peach Ball (2018)

 A second spin-off game for the Nintendo Switch, an ecchi pinball game called Peach Ball: Senran Kagura (PEACH BALL 閃乱カグラ) was announced in 2017.
 The game was released in Japan on December 13, 2018, and scheduled for release in North America, Europe, and Australia on July 9, 2019.
 It features a mode similar to Senran Kagura Reflexions that takes advantage of the Joy-Con's "HD Rumble" feature.

 Neptunia × Senran Kagura: Ninja Wars (2021)

-Originally titled Senran Nin Nin Ninja Taisen Neptune: Shoujo-tachi no Kyouen, Neptunia × Senran Kagura: Ninja Wars is a crossover game with the Hyperdimension Neptunia series, released on September 16, 2021 in Japan and October 26, 2021 in North America for the PlayStation 4.
+Originally titled Senran Nin Nin Ninja Taisen Neptune: Shoujo-tachi no Kyouen, Neptunia × Senran Kagura: Ninja Wars is a crossover game with the Hyperdimension Neptunia series, released on September 16, 2021, in Japan and October 26, 2021, in North America for the PlayStation 4.

+Senran Kagura Run (2024)

+Senran Kagura Run is the second mobile game for iOS and Android smartphone devices, It was released on November 20, 2024, by Marvelous and Honey Parade Games, It features a single character Asuka to run getting the futomaki.
+It was after the creator of the franchise Ken'ichiro Takaki left the game series and Marvelous after moving to Cygames in March 2019.

+Senran Kagura: Shinovi NEXUS (2026)

+Shinovi NEXUS is a mobile game for Windows, iOS and Android mobile platforms, It was confirmed on October 18 and 19, 2025 by Marvelous and Honey Parade Games, The story takes place three years after the events of the previous mobile title, Shinovi Masters Senran Kagura: New Link.
+The game features a new cast of five shinobi girls and a new academy.
+Returning characters Gekkō and Senkō from New Link have also been confirmed to appear.
+Longtime series artist Nan Yaegashi is returning to handle character designs.
+While currently focused on mobile, developers have expressed a desire to eventually expand the Senran Kagura world back into console titles in a form that "suits the current era".
+It was officially announced on August 1, 2026 in Japan.